Cell

 Growth and metabolism

-Main articles: Cell growth and Metabolism
+Main articles: Cell growth, Metabolism, and Photosynthesis

 Between successive cell divisions, cells grow through the functioning of cellular metabolism.
 Cell metabolism is the process by which individual cells process nutrient molecules.
 Metabolism has two distinct divisions: catabolism, in which the cell breaks down complex molecules to produce energy and reducing power, and anabolism, in which the cell uses energy and reducing power to construct complex molecules and perform other biological functions.
-Complex sugars consumed by the organism can be broken down into simpler sugar molecules called monosaccharides such as glucose.
-Once inside the cell, glucose is broken down to make adenosine triphosphate (ATP),[4] a molecule that possesses readily available energy, through two different pathways.

 Protein synthesis